sklinkusch/us-election/README.md

 Note that this script is purely probabilistic.
 This means, it does not contain if a state or district is more likely to be won by a certain party.

-For less than 20 open states/districts, all possible szenarios are shown.
+For 15 open states/districts or less, all possible szenarios are shown.
 Similar szenarios are grouped.
+Also, states a certain candidate has to win to win the election are shown as well as states a candidate does not need.

 **Usage:** `waystowhitehouse.pl link/to/waystowhitehouse.dat`